OrigamiSL/NTAVS/README.md

 ```

 - Move Maskiges to the following folder
-  Note: For convenience, we provide pre-generated Maskiges for S4\MS3\AVSS subset on the [YannQi/COMBO-AVS-checkpoints · Hugging Face](https://huggingface.co/YannQi/COMBO-AVS-checkpoints).
+  Note: For convenience, the pre-generated Maskiges for S4\MS3\AVSS subset can be obtained at [YannQi/COMBO-AVS-checkpoints · Hugging Face](https://huggingface.co/YannQi/COMBO-AVS-checkpoints).

 The file tree shall look like:
 ```